Frequently Asked Questions (FAQs)

 Both Sides Now is not affiliated with any of these companies, so we have no information about licensing rights.
 Today, most of the labels for which we have discographies are out of business, and the rights are owned by other companies.

-Typically, licenses are administered by the publishers such as BMI, ASCAP, SESAC, etc. For more information on how to obtain these licenses, a good starting place is the discussion (especially on "mechanical rights") available on the internet from ASCAP or BMI.
+Typically, licenses are administered by the publishers such as BMI, ASCAP, SESAC, etc. For more information on how to obtain these licenses, a good starting place is the discussion (especially on "mechanical rights") available on the internet from ASCAP or BMI (Look around on their sites for additional info).
 For broadcasting or public performance rights, the discussion by Barry Massarsky is helpful.

 If you are looking to put out a CD of reissued material, the easiest way is often to contact one of the "special products" or "special markets" divisions of the major record labels.
 They will often take care of the licensing paperwork for a client, including songs which are outside their own holdings.
 They often will want a guarantee of numbers of CDs sold, however, which can be costly if they don't sell, because the company often wants the money upfront.